What is Meant by “Maintenance Calories”?

 If you want to lose fat, you are ONLY going to achieve this by having an average daily intake that is LOWER than your maintenance calories.

-When you are doing this, we say you are in a calorie deficit.
+When you are doing this, you are in a calorie deficit.

 The bigger that deficit, the faster you will lose weight.